FussuChalice/remi-flutter-app/README.md

 ![remi-cover](cover.jpg)

 ## Description
-Remi - is app writed on flutter framework for order tables in restaurants, caffees and another places.
+Remi - is app wrote on flutter framework for order tables in restaurants, coffees and another places.

 ---